Leart Paqarada

-Leart Shukri Paqarada (born 8 October 1994) is a professional footballer who plays as a left-back for German club 1.
+Leart Shukri Paqarada (born 8 October 1994) is a professional footballer who plays as a left-back for club 1.
 FC Heidenheim.
 Born in Germany, he plays for the Kosovo national team.

 Club career

 Early career

 Born and raised in Germany, Paqarada joined local club Werder Bremen at the age of four.
 After five years, he moved to Bayer Leverkusen, where he played at all youth levels.
 In November 2012, Paqarada was promoted to the club's reserve team, Bayer Leverkusen II.
 His debut with reserve team came on 17 November in a 3–2 away win against VfB Hüls after coming on as a substitute in the 89th minute in place of Tobias Steffen.